kevinyswong/kevinyswong.github.io/index.md

 ritual, a game whose rules Erving Goffman spent his career uncovering, is an outlier.
 Camus defined such a man who refused to play the game by his relation to his surrounding society that holds the game in utmost importance: THE STRANGER.
-I know at least this much—writing feels liberating, I don’t have to pretend, and I get to use all of me, even if I permit myself the vulgar pleasure of an illusion.
+I know at least this much—writing feels liberating, I don't have to pretend, and I get to use all of me, even if I must permit myself the vulgar pleasure of an illusion.
 E.L.
-Doctorow wrote, “Writing is like driving at night in the fog.
-You can only see as far as your headlights, but you can make the whole trip that way.”
-Eleanor Catton, whose voice has a writer’s introspective gentleness, spoke about writing her novel THE LUMINARIES:
+Doctorow wrote, "Writing is like driving at night in the fog.
+You can only see as far as your headlights, but you can make the whole trip that way."
+Eleanor Catton, whose voice has a writer's introspective gentleness, spoke about writing her novel THE LUMINARIES:
 <blockquote>
 One of my earliest ambitions for the novel was that I knew I wanted to write a book set on the west coast of the South Island during the Gold Rush years, and I knew I wanted to write it in the Victorian style, as maybe the novels that had been published at that time might have been in . . .
 I think that the process of writing a novel is very, for me at least, very kind of blind.
-It’s a lot of fumbling in the dark, and as it grows and grows it kind of acquires a conscience and acquires a kind of shape and a form that maybe you can’t quite see in the abstract before you begin.
+It's a lot of fumbling in the dark, and as it grows and grows it kind of acquires a conscience and acquires a kind of shape and a form that maybe you can't quite see in the abstract before you begin.
 </blockquote>

-The Taiwanese director Tsai Ming-liang has a trademark slowness that rivals even Tarkovsky’s, but Tarkovsky used slow shots to draw out time, to bring the viewer face-to-face with it, to elicit the texture of sentience on the encounter of it with itself, the exhaustion and panting at the end of a marathon not quickly sated and quenched by the usual remedy of rest and
+The Taiwanese director Tsai Ming-liang has a trademark slowness that rivals even Tarkovsky's, but Tarkovsky used slow shots to draw out time, to bring the viewer face-to-face with it, to elicit the texture of sentience on the encounter of it with itself, the exhaustion and panting at the end of a marathon not quickly sated and quenched by the usual remedy of rest and